Lady by the River is now available for sale on Amazon.

 Q: What is Lady by the River?

-A: Lady by the River is a self-help book with stories of perseverance from nine different authors.
-Lady by the River has wonderfully written personal stories, tips of coping, and discussion questions to stir up thinking and open the door for growth.
+Short Answer: Lady by the River is a self-help book with stories of perseverance from nine different authors.
+Lady by the River has wonderfully written personal stories, tips for coping, and discussion questions to stir up thinking and open the door for growth.

 EXCERPTS FROM THE BOOK: